 We have three main objectives:

 - Firstly, we look after the students’ safety and welfare.
-This means not exposing them to unreasonable risks, and ensuring that they get appropriate attention when they are physically or emotionally injured.
+This means not exposing them to unreasonable risks, and ensuring that they get appropriate attention when they are physically injured or emotionally upset.
 If a child reports any distress beyond what is expected in the normal training procedures, you must inform the principal immediately.

 - Secondly, we strive to increase their self-confidence and self esteem.
 We achieve this by presenting challenges which we help them meet by encouragement; congratulating their efforts when they do well, being patient when they fail.

 - Finally we aim to teach them to sail or increase their sailing, racing and/or seamanship abilities, and encourage an appreciation of the natural environment.
 We help them achieve as high a standard as is possible during the course, whilst maintaining a strict policy of honesty. i.e. Giving awards only when the relevant level has been achieved.

 We achieve these objectives by working within a structure with strict times (start times, break and meal times, etc.), in an organised but friendly and relaxed atmosphere.

 How we communicate with the students is of vital importance.
 The way we do this affects not just how successful we are in transferring information, but more importantly, the way in which the students develop their life skills (self reliance, problem solving, self discipline, and so on).
 The psychiatrist Eric Berne realised the importance of the way in which we communicate with each other, not just by the words we use, but also the tone.
 A frown, a laugh, a gesture, they all effect the way in which information is received.
 Berne used the term ‘transactional analysis’ for the study of the way in which we communicate.
 It is an interesting and important subject for everyone, but especially important to those teaching children.